 Top Attractions: Samarkand, Registan, Shah-i-Zinda

 11. Launceston, Tasmania

-It seems that our travel blogger judges can't get enough of Tasmania - last year the entire island took our judge's top honors as the best destination in Oceania.
-This year, the spotlight shines on Tassie again - but this time on Launceston, an overlooked city in the north of the island that provides the perfect base for exploring the best of Tasmania's world-class wilderness.
-If you can, kick off 2020 by visiting in January, when Launceston will come alive with MONA FOMA, a vibrant summer arts and music festival.
+It seems that our travel blogger judges can’t get enough of Tasmania – last year the entire island took our judge’s top honors as the best destination in Oceania.
+This year, the spotlight shines on Tassie again – but this time on Launceston, an overlooked city in the north of the island that provides the perfect base on your Tasmania itinerary to explore the world-class wilderness.
+If you can, kick off your year by visiting in January, when Launceston will come alive with MONA FOMA, a vibrant summer arts and music festival.